ToadHanks/bannerji/README.md

 Project Description
 --------------------
-An R package to transform & plot a user traits to their emojis-equivalent
+An R package to transform & plot a user traits to their emoji-equivalent values

 Author
 -------